Sweet 19 Blues (song)

-"Sweet 19 Blues" (stylized as "SWEET 19 BLUES") is a song recorded by Japanese recording artist Namie Amuro.
-The song was composed, written and arranged by Tetsuya Komuro for her same titled debut album.
-A month after its release, her label Avex Trax released the song as a recut single due to popular demand.
-The song's subject and the album was about the melancholic passing of another sweet year of youth, which is a particularly Japanese obsession.
+"Sweet 19 Blues" (stylized in all caps SWEET 19 BLUES) is the seventh single by Japanese recording artist Namie Amuro.
+It was composed, written and arranged by Tetsuya Komuro for her debut album of the same name.
+The single was released on August 21, 1996, by Avex Trax, following the album's success.
+The song's subject and the album in general was about the melancholic passing of another sweet year of youth, a particularly Japanese obsession.

-It did not achieve the success of her previous records but debut at No. 2 with over 100,000 copies sold in its first week and sold about 500,000 units, a great feat for a post-album single.
+Although it did not achieve the success of Amuro's previous singles, it still managed to debut at No. 2 on the Oricon Singles Chart with over 100,000 copies sold in its first week and eventually sold about half a million units overall.
 The single was certified platinum by the RIAJ for 400,000 copies shipped to stores.